 Data File Information

 Sample Weight

 Strategies for Estimation

 Merging/Linking MEPS Data Files

 References

-Variable - Source Crosswalk
+Variable-Source Crosswalk

-For more information on MEPS HC survey design see S. Cohen, 1997; J. Cohen, 1997; and S. Cohen, 1996.
+For more information on MEPS HC survey design see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
 For information on the MEPS MPC design, see S. Cohen, 1999.
 A copy of the survey instruments used to collect the information on this file is available on the MEPS Web site at the following address: www.meps.ahrq.gov.